 WESTHILL ENDOWMENT TRUST

-Restricted to corporate projects, no personal grants are awarded.
-Committed to promoting education in a manner which reflects the principles of the Christian religion and the tradition of the historic free churches and the promotion of dialogue and educational interchange between the Christian Church and persons of other living faiths.
+Restricted to community projects, no personal grants are awarded.
+Committed to promoting religious education in a manner which reflects the principles of the Christian religion and the tradition of the historic free churches and the promotion of dialogue and educational interchange between the Christian Church and persons of other faiths.